faberNovel/heart/README.md

 >>>
 I want to analyse URLs using the _Google Lighthouse_ service.

-I want to start the analysis from the CLI.

 I want to be notified on the `#heart` Slack channel when the analysis is over.

 I want to check if the score reach a minimum of 85.